apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### August 25th, 2016: Apache Jackrabbit 2.13.2 released
+Apache Jackrabbit 2.13.2 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#2.13) page for more details.

 #### August 25th, 2016: Apache Jackrabbit Oak 1.0.33 released
 Jackrabbit Oak 1.0.33 is a patch release that contains fixes and